My Personal Experience With Flexible Dieting Thus Far

 How lame is that?
 And, it’s no way to live or be a friend.

-Then Enters Flexible Dieting and IIFYM
+Then Enters Flexible Dieting

 Dan, another writer on this site, first introduced me to flexible dieting and I was at first appalled by the premise that people were being encouraged to eat things like Pop Tarts and ice cream to lose weight.